 Every investor knows that a bubble growing on the basis of just expectations will burst sooner or later.
 Still, everyone wants to gain out of that bubble.
-And, when this bubble bursts it may result in financial crises.
+And when this bubble bursts, it may result in a financial crisis.
 Thus, the 2009 financial crisis is the biggest example of the Greater Fool Theory.

 Home Mortgage Bubble

 Then the sellers were unable to find the buyers who were willing to pay a higher price for their asset.
 This triggered a series of mortgage defaults, forcing banks to write off these loans from their balance sheet.
-This lead to a banking emergency, and in turn, the worst recession in decades.
+This led to a banking emergency and, in turn, the worst recession in decades.

 Status of Bitcoin

 Most investors put money in Bitcoin with the hope of making quick money by selling it soon after buying it.
-Thus, many believe it is the Greater Fool Theory that is pushing up the price of Bitcoin.
+Thus, many believe the Greater Fool Theory is pushing up the price of Bitcoin.

 It is the same theory that leads to the dot-com bubble between 1995 to 2000.
 At the time, the share prices of almost every IT firm were rising and were over-valued.
 Since the IT sector was hot at the time, no one really cared about the fundamentals and true value of these stocks.
-Most investors were going with the herd and were buying expensive IT shares with a hope to sell them at a profit to another greater fool.
+Most investors were going with the herd and were buying expensive IT shares with the hope of selling them at a profit to another greater fool.

-However, after many IT companies were unable to perform as per the expectations, it leads to a series of bankruptcies.
-This, in turn, led to the bubble burst, and massive losses for the investors.
+However, after many IT companies were unable to perform as per the expectations, it led to a series of bankruptcies.
+This, in turn, led to the bubble burst and massive losses for the investors.